How does sink work

 Plumbing

 The answer to 'how does sink work' is that a sink is a plumbing fixture used for washing hands, dishes, and other tasks.
-It is connected to the home's water supply and drainage system, allowing water to flow in and out as needed.
-The basic components of a sink include the basin, faucet, drain, and p-trap.
-When you turn on the faucet, water flows into the basin, and when you pull the drain, the water flows out through the drain pipe and into the home's sewage system.
+It is typically made of porcelain, stainless steel, or another durable material and is connected to the home's water supply and drainage system.
+When you turn on the faucet, water flows into the sink basin, and when you pull the drain plug, the water drains out through the pipes below the sink.

 Step-by-Step Guide